Breakthrough-Energy/PowerSimData/README.md

 2. It launches the simulation.
 The status of the simulation can be accessed using the `print_scenario_status` method.
 Once the status switched from **running** to **finished**, output data can be extracted.
-It is worth noting that.
-It is possible after the simulation is finished to access the written output and error messages as demonstrated below.
+It is worth noting that it is possible after the simulation is finished to access the written output and error messages as demonstrated below.
 3. It extracts the output data.
 This operation can only be done once after the simulation has finished running.